phkaeser/wlmaker/doc/ROADMAP.md

 * Experimental support for Dock Apps
   * [done] Experimental wayland protocol for Apps to declare icon surfaces.
-  * Surfaces will be shown in either tile container, clip or dock area, depending from where the app was started.
+  * [done] Surfaces will be shown in either tile container, clip or dock area, depending from where the app was started.
-  * Two demo DockApps included (digital clock; julia set).
+  * [done] Demo DockApps included (digital clock)
+  * Second Demo DockApp (julia set).

 * Initial XWayland support
+  * [done] Cover enough functionality to support xterm
-  * Cover enough functionality to support xterm, emacs in X11.
+  * Enough functionality to support emacs in X11.
+    * [done] Support for child surfaces.
+    * Handling of modal windows: Should have decorations, stay on top.
+    * Ensure stacking order is respected and used.

 * Configurable keyboard map (in code or commandline arg)